 This is a surprisingly complex question.
 To provide a place to start, I’ve mapped out some of the more common portfolio management requirements you might uncover in your own organisation.

-- Inject feature requirements into delivery programs to improve their technology platforms:
+- Inject feature requirements into delivery programs to improve their technology platforms, in order to:

-- To enable staff to sell and support products and features (enterprise capability).
+- Enable staff to sell and support products and features (enterprise capability)

 Finance / Procurement wants to: